Two-Face(s): ionized and neutral gas winds in the local Universe: Results

 \subsubsection{Trends with galaxy inclination}

-In order to study the wind geometry in our high star-forming galaxies we split the starburst Sample in six bins of inclination angle.
-Figure \ref{NaD_6iBins} illustrates the interstellar Na D absorption profiles for composite spectra in six different inclination bins.
-We find a clear trend between the blue-shifted absorption profiles and the galaxy inclination: the neutral sodium line shows a transition from a strong disk-like component, perfectly centered to the systemic velocity, in the edge-on system (inclination $i > 50^\circ$ of the disk rotation axis), to an outflow, blue-shifted, component in face-on galaxies ($i < 50^\circ$).
-This result is perfectly consistent with the finding of \cite{Chen+10} for a subsample of star-forming galaxies.
+{In order to study the wind geometry, we split the starburst Sample in six bins of inclination angle taken from the bulge/disk decomposition of \cite{Simard+11} catalogue (see Tab. \ref{tab:InfoSample1} for the subsample information).} Fig. \ref{NaD_6iBins} illustrates the interstellar Na I D absorption profiles for composite spectra in six different inclination bins.
+We find a clear trend between the blue-shifted absorption profiles and the galaxy inclination: the neutral sodium line shows a transition from a strong disk-like component, perfectly centered to the systemic velocity in the edge-on system (inclination $i > 50^\circ$ of the disk rotation axis), to an outflow, blue-shifted component in face-on galaxies ($i < 50^\circ$).
+This result is perfectly consistent with the finding of \cite{Chen+10} for a subsample of SF galaxies.
+We point out that in our edge-on systems the stellar continuum light is strong enough to guarantee a robust background continuum illumination which is essential to measure the ISM absorption.